cagrimmett/simplemicroblog-wp/README.md

 ## Particulars

 - Header image is the [gravatar](http://gravatar.com) pulled in from the administrator's email address.
-- The title under the header image is the site's title
+- Admin page has the ability to suppress the title for posts on the homepage and single pages
-- Comments are turned off
+- Comments are turned off globally